ArduPilot/ardupilot_wiki/common/source/docs/common-mission-planner-bluetooth-connectivity.rst

 ----------------------

 This example show you how to change the name of the Bluetooth module to
-Ardupilot: In the terminal program, send the command (case sensitive):
+ArduPilot: In the terminal program, send the command (case sensitive):

 ::

-    AT+NAMEArdupilot
+    AT+NAMEArduPilot

 The Bluetooth should reply: